mem48/geocompr/main.md

 but also `st_intersects()` is useful as a 'catch all' that identifies all types of spatial relations.

 In general terms, spatial subsetting is simply the spatial equivalent of *attribute subsetting*.
-However, to do spatial subsetting *two spatial objects are needed* the spatial relation between which is to be established.
 As with attribute subsetting, spatial subsetting is a *binary operation*: an object is either selected or not.
-As in section \@ref(vector-attribute-subsetting), we start with base methods before describing how to do it in the **tidyverse**.
+Following the structure of section \@ref(vector-attribute-subsetting), we start with base methods before describing how to do it in the **tidyverse**.
 <!-- todo: link to non-binary links, e.g. area-weighted spatial interpolation -->

 <!-- ### Spatial subsetting in base R -->

-Attribute subsetting in base R is done with the `[` operator and passing into the square brackets a vector of class `integer` (whole numbers) or `logical` (a vector of `TRUE`s and `FALSE`s).
-This means `world[1:6, ]` subsets the first 6 countries of the world and that `world[world$area_km2 < 10000, ]` returns the subset of countries that have a small surface area.
-For this chapter we will use countries in Africa, which can be generated using this method as follows:^[Recall that we can also subset simple features using the `filter()` function, e.g. with `filter(world, continent == "Africa")`]
+To introduce spatial vector subsetting operations we will use countries in Africa.
+We will apply attribute subsetting to the `world` dataset (see previous chapter):^[Recall that we can also subset simple features using the `filter()` function, e.g. with `filter(world, continent == "Africa")`]